Timeline of the 2019–2020 Hong Kong protests (August 2019): 30 August animal lovers rally

-31 August protest
+31 August protests

 Following a police ban on a protest applied by the Civil Human Rights Front and the arrests of several high-profile activists including Agnes Chow and Joshua Wong, and pan-democratic Legislative Councilors including Jeremy Tam, Au Nok-hin and Cheng Chung-tai, hundreds of thousands protesters defied the police's ban and joined a Christian march in Wan Chai, while others occupied major roads in Causeway Bay.
 Some protesters besieged government headquarters and threw bricks and petrol bombs, whereas the police used tear gas, rubber bullets and water cannon trucks, which sprayed coloured liquid on protesters for easy identification.
 Protesters later set up a line of defence near the Police Headquarters at Hennessy Road by starting a huge fire, though it was extinguished by a water cannon truck.
 Protesters soon retreated back to Causeway Bay and Tin Hau, where undercover cops arrested several protesters.
 One of the undercover cops also fired a warning shot inside Victoria Park.
 The remaining protesters soon spread to Kwun Tong, Mong Kok and Tsim Sha Tsui.

 After a quarrel between some protesters and several middle-aged men inside Prince Edward station, a group of Special Tactical Squad officers rushed into the train cabin and assaulted both protesters and commuters who were inside, beating them with batons and releasing pepper-spray.
 According to witnesses, police simply stormed the station and beat the people inside without making any arrests, and police were accused of continued and excessive force against passengers who were not resisting.
 Police also chased and beat citizens inside Yau Ma Tei station.
 MTR later suspended services on five of its lines.